sjbrown/1kfa/mod_guide_player.md

 where players acknowledge their characters' limits and cannot do everything on their own.

-When you spend a day healing:
+When you spend a day healing (not at The Hearth):

  * Step 1: Describe your character's healing experience
- * Step 2: Return all *Exhaustion* tokens to the supply
+ * Step 1: Return all *Exhaustion* tokens to the supply
- * Step 3: Return all *Harm* tokens to the supply
+ * Step 1: Return all *Harm* tokens to the supply
- * Step 4: Count the *Wound* tokens on your *Exhaustion pile*
+ * Step 1: Return all *Wound* tokens to the supply
- * Step 5: Keep that many cards (player chooses which ones) in your *Exhaustion pile*, put the rest into your *discard pile*
+ * Step 1: Put all the cards in your *Exhaustion pile* into your *discard pile*
+ * Step 1: For every *wound card* you have, draw one *blessing card*
+ * Step 1: Answer the question: "In what way has your PC been brought closer to forgiveness?"

+When you spend a day healing at The Hearth:

+ * Step 1: Describe your character's healing experience
- * Step 6: Return all *wound cards* to the supply (but not *Wound* tokens)
+ * Step 1: Return all *Exhaustion* tokens to the supply
- * Step 7: Say who you are closer to forgiving
+ * Step 1: Return all *Harm* tokens to the supply
- * Step 8: If you are at The Hearth, return all *Wound* tokens to the supply
+ * Step 1: Return all *Wound* tokens to the supply
+ * Step 1: Return all *wound cards* tokens to the supply
+ * Step 1: Put all the cards in your *Exhaustion pile* into your *discard pile*
+ * Step 1: Answer the question: "In what way has your PC been brought closer to peace?"

 As with *Resting*, time spent *Seeking Help* cannot also be used in activities that take effort.